4 steps to buying a property in Mallorca

 Get your NIE

-HC Insider tip: If your Spanish is non-existent, best take along someone who can speak the language.
+HC Insider tip: If your Spanish is non-existent, it is best to take along someone who can speak the language.

 Open a bank account